AdobeDocs/workfront.en/help/classic/manage-work/tasks/assign-tasks/assign-tasks.md

 1. (Conditional) When visible in the **Assignments** field, click the **People** icon in the upper-right corner of the assignments box to open the **Advanced Assignments** box and create advanced assignments.

-1. For more information, see [Create advanced assignments](../../../manage-work/tasks/assign-tasks/create-advanced-assignments.md).
+   For more information, see [Create advanced assignments](../../../manage-work/tasks/assign-tasks/create-advanced-assignments.md).

+   >[!TIP]
+   >
-1. You cannot make advanced assignments from the Assigned To or Assigned fields.
+   >You cannot make advanced assignments from the Assigned To or Assigned fields.

 1. After adding your assignees to the task, press Enter or click anywhere on the page to save your changes if you selected Autosave.
 Otherwise, click**Save**.

 ## Assign multiple tasks to a user